manuelernestog/weektodo-web-v2/src/pages/blog/weektodo-release-1.6.md

 ![836c66d1-09e6-4530-bf73-66609d6d13c0.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647792937097/p44cd8eUj.png)

-If you enjoy WeekTodo and you think it brings value to your life, I invite you to return part of that value with the contribution you consider and can, any contribution is super useful to keep WeekToDo and your name will be immortalized in the list of our great contributors ❤️
+If you enjoy WeekTodo and you think it brings value to your life, I invite you to return part of that value with the contribution you consider and can, any contribution is super useful to keep Weektodo and your name will be immortalized in the list of our great contributors ❤️

 ## New sponsors area